GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/receive-payments-play-billing/index.md

 ## Update the Bubblewrap project

-If you don’t have Bubblewrap installed, you will need to install it.
+If you don't have Bubblewrap installed, you will need to install it.
 See the [Quick Start Guide][18] for details on how to get started.
 If you already have Bubblewrap, make sure to update to version 1.8.2 or above.